okami101/laravel-admin/README.md

 After the installation, if you selected docker, simply launch `docker-compose up`.
 Don't forget to adapt your environments variables with those outputted by installer when finished.

-Then you juste have to setup laravel installation as normal (after env setup) :
+Then you just have to setup laravel installation as normal (after env setup) :

 ```bash
 php artisan storage:link
 php artisan migrate:fresh --seed
 ```

+Finally create your first user by `php artisan user:create admin@example.com`.
+You will be prompted for the user name and password.

 > If you use docker, use `docker-compose exec laravel` before each command.